 After a few nights of camping in Badlands, the winds picked up.
 On the second night, the winds were whipping by at around 50 mph, which made it very difficult to sleep.
 So, early the next morning we moved on to our second destination in the area, the town of Hot Springs.
 About an hour and a half south of Rapid City lies this quaint small town at the southern end of the black hills.
 Named after a natural hot spring (which is now turned into a naturally heated indoor water park), the town is also home to a wooly mamoth archeological exibit and a number of local restaurants and hotels.

 From Hot Springs we took the scenic roads through Wind Cave National Park and Custer State Park to visit Mount Rushmore.
-The road is arguably more scenic than Mount Rushmore itself.
+After all, this is one of the most iconic things to do around Rapid City, as it’s a famous landmark widely seen in movies, TV, and everyone else’s travel photos.
+The road to get there is arguably more scenic than Mount Rushmore itself.
 As you approach the monument from the south, the road passes through three small tunnels, each one designed to point you directly at the distant monument as you drive through it.
-A number of “pigtail bridges” are also part of the route.
+A number of “pigtail bridges” are also part of the route which winds through the scenic mountains.
 Once we arrived, we took our requisite photos, had a snack, and then left.
 It’s important to note that the light hits the mountain better in the morning and mid-day instead of in the afternoon, for those of you that want to take that quintessential photo of the four faces carved in stone.

 Wind Cave National Park